Rahul14singh/DANA_NLP/README.md

   2. Student Interface      : GUI interface which is used by students to chit-chat with Dana and find the queries answered.
 Queries can be Books specific and general things.
 It's same as talking like a 6 to 7 yrs kid.
 Alternatively, if Facebook is integrated that can be used instead of this interface. ` Dana_Student.py `
   3. Library Exit Interface : GUI interface Running on a Raspberry Pi installed at the exit of the library so that students can issue the books, return the books without any trouble and human interference.
 Students will come to the library to study or issue books only after checking the availability of same using the Student Interface.
 Thus an efficient and time-saving experience for students.
 Books will only be issued after proper authentication. ` gui_issue_return.py `
   4. Intermediate Script    : This is an intermediate script called by Dana_Manage_sql.py to train Dana with the current/new database. ` intermediate_bot_train.py `
+  5. A fifth script is ` gui_read_write.py ` which deals with reading and writing RFID Cards and thus creating updating student/books tables in the database.

 ## Requirements: